lee-jaewook/blog/content/post/computer-science/mvcArchitecture/index.md

 ## Intro

-Today, I learnd MVC Architecture in SSAFY.
-I write down this post to improve my understanding and organization what i learnd.
+Today I learnd the MVC Architecture in SSAFY.
+I am going to write this to organize what I have learned.
 Before developing the web applications, we need to have idea about design models.
 It that organized with java server page is seperated into model 1 and model 2.

 ## Keywords